Board-Pandas/the-board-game-idea/README.md

 Players cannot share eachothers hand.
 Intentionally revealing cards in the hand destroys the revealed spell... though maybe this is irrelevant, since spells must be taken from a shared Known pool anyway?

-Default to mana the same count as number of players.
-This pool is shared each round.
-Turn order must shift to prevent this from being abused.
-Each full round the max mana pool increases by 1, and refills.

 --------------------------------------------------
 Defitions: